Digital Main Street

 Helping Main Street Business Grow by Adopting Digital Tools & Technologies

 We kindly urge you to share the report and accompanying video on social media and for BIAs to directly share with your members, your municipal councillors, and your MPP and MP.
-Let’s celebrate Small Business Week and commend the timely extension of Digital Main Street Ontario by Federal Economic Development Agency for Southern Ontario (FedDev) and the Ontario Ministry of Economic Development, Job Creation and Trade (MEDJCT).
-It’s vital we work together to help even more main street small businesses in Ontario be ready for the future.
+Let’s celebrate Main Street and commend the commitment of the Federal Economic Development Agency for Southern Ontario (FedDev Ontario) and the Ontario Ministry of Economic Development, Job Creation and Trade (MEDJCT).

 There’s never been a better time to rebuild resilient communities across Ontario by supporting main street small businesses as they implement new and innovative solutions to become future-ready.